ellipsis-drive/mapboxgljs-package/README.md

 | style       | id of the style or an object describing it |
 | maxZoom     | maxZoomlevel of the layer.
 Default 21.     |
 | token       | token of the user                          |

+_note_ for the style object, refer to [this documentation about it](https://docs.ellipsis-drive.com/developers/api-v3/path-raster/styles/add-style).

 #### VectorLayer options